aws-samples/cross-account-private-api-patterns/README.md

 ```

 ```
-cdk deploy --parameters endpointService=abc123
+cdk deploy --parameters endpointService=com.amazonaws.vpce.region.vpce-svc-123456abcde
 ```

+Once this stack is deployed, the request to connection with the VPC endpoint must be accepted in the producer AWS account.
+This is an optional security control to manually verify consumers.

 Then the API can be tested from the EC2 instance in the consumer account.
-Connect to the instance using Systems Manager Session Manager:
+Connect to the instance using Systems Manager Session Manager.
+You can retrieve the authentication token from AWS Secrets Manager on the producer.
+The secret ARN is also output from the producer stack for convenience:

 ```
-curl --key my_client.key --cert my_client.pem https:/mtls.mydomain.com/get
+curl -h "Authorization: Basic WjuAbc232QICxhjGNhPC12345" --key my_client.key --cert my_client.pem https:/mtls.mydomain.com/widgets
 ```